LiquidGalaxyLAB/IBRI/case_study.md

 We should mention that risk is directly related to the number of people that are working in the rescue.
 So, in fact, there are not only a few lives in danger, there are lots of them, because those people who is looking for the missing people are in danger too.
 This is another reason to use drones instead of people.
 Although a drone costs money, losing a drone has no impact on society, so that makes the drone a better option.
 That is to say, deploying a drone would generate less dangerous situations, as waiting time would be reduced greatly and the operating services would send fewer staff to the area.
 Another aspect that has a vital importance is effectiveness.
 Imagine a situation where the area that is thought that the missing people are is very big.
 Helicopters are the best option, because they can travel long distances in a short period of time, but they have a big problem, the costs that they imply.
 The fuel of a helicopter is so expensive that deploy more than one is not easy.
 However, drones do not have that kind of limitations, because the cost of the electricity needed to charge their batteries is nothing compared to the money that fuel cost.
 Then, we could imagine a situation where both methods were working at the same time, so the rescue staff in the field could be unnecessary until the missing people are localized.
 In summary, this platform would ease rescue tasks as we have seen, facilitating the localization part of the whole mission and reducing risks, as well as costs.

-## 3. IBRI PLATFORM
+## 3. IBRI Platform

 IBRI is a service focused on Search and Rescue (SAR) tasks, and its aim is to speed up those operations.
 To do that, there is a web platform where the operator can control the whole mission.
 The web has this look:

 ![](http://i.imgsafe.org/4c98fd81fe.png)